Rible-Sim/Rible.jl/notes/general.md

 excessive data:
 more than necessary, but not redundant

+# Solver

+LearningProblem(
+  - Cost function (path and terminal)
+)

+Learner

+return "Policy with optimal parameters and/or conditions"

+OptimDynamicsProblem(
+  - Cost function (path and terminal)
+)

+OptimDynamicsSolver

+return "optimal parameters and/or conditions and cost"

+DynamicsSensitivityProblem(
+  - Dynamics models
+  - Cost function (path and terminal)
+)

+DynamicsSensitivitySolver
+    - solve forward dynamics (dispatch on DynamicsSolver)
+    - and gradient

+AdjointDynamicsSensitivitySolver
+    - solve forward dynamics (dispatch on DynamicsSolver)
+    - solve adjoint dynamics (dispatch on AdjointDynamicsSolver)

+return "gradients of cost w.r.t parameters and/or conditions"

+Assume that the forward pass is already solved (except backsolve?)

+AdjointDynamicsProblem(
+  - Dynamics models
+  - Cost function (path and terminal)
+)

+AdjointDynamicsSolver

+- Continuous adjoint dynamics solver (not depending on DynamicsSolver)
+    - derive adjoint dynamics models (dispatch on models)
+    - reuse solver history, optionally interpolate
+    - backsolve use reversible solver checkpoint?
+    - another solver for discretized adjoint dynamics

+- Discrete adjoint dynamics solver (depending on DynamicsSolver)
+      - reuse solver history, optionally interpolate
+      - solve straightforwardly

+return "trajectory of adjoint variables"

+Control Hub

+Gauge

+- direct field of body, apparatus, etc.
+Otherwise, requiring vectorizing bodies and apparatuses.

+- allow customizing system output, depending on structure state and/or aux coordinates.

+ReferenceError
+Mean Error (ME)
+Mean Squared Error (MSE)
+Mean Absolute Error (MAE)
+linear quadratic

+Actuator
+  passive apparatus not requiring an actuator active apparatus require an actuator manual distinction

+Cost

+path cost is integral cost!
+terminal cost is proportional cost! what is derivative cost? also part of terminal but not really

+Observer/Estimator

+that provides an estimate of the internal state of a given real system, from measurements of the input and output of the real system.

 # Docs
 run `make.jl` in the `yard` environment, where developmental/experimental codes reside.